vrnch/fitness-club/README.md

 Fitness Club

 # Description
 That's my simple university study project created for the fitness club domain.
 Fitness Club is designed for two categories of users: administrators and trainers.
-Thanks to this software, administrators can, e. g. hire new trainers, and trainers are able to, for instance, subscribe a client to the fitness club or renew a subscription for the client.
+Thanks to this software, administrators can, e. g. hire new employee, and trainers are able to, for instance, subscribe a client to the fitness club or renew a subscription for the client.

 # Used Software
 - Language: C#